 What Happened at The Stonewall Inn?

 In the year 1969, the Stonewall Inn was one of those bars in New York City which attracted crowds mainly from the LGBTQ+ community.
 It was a place where they were safe, where they could be themselves and do what they please.
-Stonewall Inn was owned by the mafia-like other bars.
+The mafia-like other bars owned the Stonewall Inn.
 Back in those days, the mafia was larger than any law.

 Stonewall Inn didn’t have a liquor license, but they served alcohol.
 The mafia used to pay the cops to look the other way.
 That made the bar an even safer place for queer people.
 It meant that no cops would come after them, because engaging in homosexual acts was illegal at the time.
 Until early morning, on June 28.